-Clearly, the algebra (\ref{QGalgebra}) is unaffected by the unitary transformation (\ref{U}), it remains as an algebra of symmetry of the Hamiltonian (\ref{H4}) of the new phase.
-After unitary transformation, the Hamiltonian (\ref{H4}) in the bulk has the same spectrum as the original one and the system will remain intact as for the paramagnet.
-Interestingly, the bulk Hamiltonian, $\bar{H}_{bulk}$, has three state permutation symmetry $S_3$ as well, however, the transformation matrix $U$ given by Eq.~(\ref{U}) does not preserve it.
-Following the observation presented in the subsection 4.1, one can check, that under permutation transformations $S_{12}, S_{13}, S_{23}$ (\ref{S3}) the SPT phase is changing within the $Z_3$ subgroup of the group of cohomology, while permutations $X^{\pm}$ leave the SPT phase intact.
+Clearly, the algebra (\ref{QGalgebra}) is unaffected by the unitary transformation (\ref{U}).
+It remains as an algebra of symmetry of the Hamiltonian (\ref{H4}) of the new phase.
+After unitary transformation, the Hamiltonian (\ref{H4}) in bulk has the same spectrum as the original one and the system will remain intact as for the paramagnet.
+Interestingly, the bulk Hamiltonian, $\bar{H}_{bulk}$, also has three-state permutation symmetry $S_3$.
+However, the transformation matrix $U$ given by Eq.~(\ref{U}) does not preserve it.
+One can check that under permutation transformations $S_{12}, S_{13}, S_{23}$ (\ref{S3}) the SPT phase is changing within the $Z_3$ subgroup of the group of cohomology, while permutations $X^{\pm}$ leave the SPT phase intact.